 - (a) The Group's subsidiary, Forever Pescadores S.A.
 Panama, was investigated by the International Transport Workers' Federation (ITF) in March 2019, wherein ITF believed that some of the crew members' salaries were lower than the standard wage.
 In October 2020, the Group's subsidiary had reached a settlement with ITF and signed a non-disclosure agreement.
 Furthermore, certain subsidiaries of the Group were also randomly investigated by ITF, and the investigation is still in progress.
-The Group recognized the related provisions as of December 31, 2022 due to a possible obligation that may require an outflow of resources of economic benefits.
-Please refer to Note 6(k). - (b) The contractors, FUT-AI Construction Co., Ltd. and Taiwan Shinryo Co., Ltd. (Shinryo), were in a dispute with Dancewoods due to the refusal of Dancewoods to pay the additional charges to both contractors for its hotel construction.
-In November 2019, the Chinese Arbitration Association, Taipei (CAA) requested Dancewoods to pay Shinryo the additional amount of \$23,920 thousand.
-Instead, Dancewoods requested Shinryo to drop the case made to CAA in December 2019, and suggested Shinryo to settle the matter between both of them, in which Shinryo agreed.
-Thereafter, Dancewoods commissioned a lawyer to propose a settlement; and on June 25, 2021, both parties reached a settlement agreement wherein Dancewoods have to pay Shinryo the amount of \$20,332 thousand.
-The payments were made on June 25, September 24 and December 24, 2021.
-Dancewoods has fully received its security deposit amounting to \$6,450 thousand on July 14, 2022. - (10) Losses due to major disasters: None
+The Group recognized the related provisions as of December 31, 2023 due to a possible obligation that may require an outflow of resources of economic benefits.
+Please refer to Note 6(1). - (b) Vessel purchase and construction agreements

+The Group entered into 3 separate agreements to purchase 3 bulk carriers, at the maximum price of USD39,000 thousand each, wherein the amount of USD7,400 thousand had been paid for the year ended December 31, 2023.

+(10) Losses due to major disasters: None